-INTRO: Have you ever bought a piece of ultra-fast fashion?
+INTRO: Now, have you ever bought a piece of ultra-fast fashion?
 That's really cheap clothing sold online and it's really popular.
-But it's also having a big impact on the environment and recently France brought in a tax to try to slow it down.
+But it's also had a big impact on the environment and recently France brought in a tax to try to slow it down.
 Here's Michelle.